taarushv/sp21-172-go-team/journals/martinvlad.md

-# CMPE 172 - Starbucks Project - Personal Journal - Martin Vladimirov
+# CMPE 172 : Personal Journal - Martin Vladimirov

 This is a weekly personal journal where I will post my weekly tasks, challenges, and accomplishments.